lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Compression Decompression Action (CDA) describes the pair of reciprocal compression and decompression processes.
 The CDA may require some parameters.
 CDA is used in both the compression and the decompression phases.
 The set of CDAs defined in this document can be found in {{chap-CDA}}.

-## Rule ID
+## Rule ID for SCHC C/D {IDComp}

-Rule IDs are sent by the compression element and are intended for the decompression element.
-The size of the Rule ID is not specified in this document.
-It is implementation-specific and can vary according to the LPWAN technology and the number of flows, among others.
+Rule ID are sent by the compression element and are intended for the decompression element.

-Some values in the Rule ID space are reserved for functionalities other than header compression, such as packet fragmentation.
-(See {{Frag}}).

-Rule IDs are specific to a Dev.
-Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
+In SCHC C/D, the Rule IDs are specific to a Dev Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
 To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.
 For Devs with different LPWAN radio interfaces, several approaches are allowed.
 For example, the same set of Rule IDs may be used for packet transmission over the different interfaces.
-However, fragmentation may benefit from using specific Rule IDs (which are tied to specific modes and settings) for a particular underlying LPWAN technology.

 ## Packet processing